ghgemmer/Halloween/README.md

 which goes to one channel of the speaker and the user mic audio goes to the other channel of the speaker.
 The assumption being the MP3 audio is mono.
 Also the prop speaker does not output stereo and combines its two channels.
 Alternatively you can use resistors to allow both channels of the MP3 and Mic to be combined.
 The Adafruit talk microphone amplifier board is shown on the upper left of the big breadboard in the photo.
-To eliminate noise getting into the amplified audio, the amplifier is powered by three 1.5 volt batteries (in the black battery holder box with an on/off switch).
+To eliminate noise getting onto the amplified audio, the amplifier is powered separately by three 1.5 volt batteries (in the black battery holder box with an on/off switch).
 ![](PropPics/20211109_182631.jpg)
 The MidFly MP3 module is on the upper right of the big breadboard and contains an SD card.
 Also note the user headphone and microphone jacks are on the large breadboard.
 These go to a headset with microphone.